 Out of School Time - Entry Level

 - Behavior Management and Guidance

 This series is designed for entry level staff working in out-of-school-time programs.
 Beginning with an understanding of specific characteristics of school age children and how to plan appropriate environments and activities, participants will gain core knowledge for working in an OST program.
 The importance of implementing teaching practices that promote health and safety, as well as guidance techniques that are effective in establishing a climate for positive behavior, are all explored in this series.
-This series is offered in the months of March and September.
+Contacts their Regional ECE office to participate.

 Preschool - Best Practice

 - Best Practices in Preschool Cultural Diversity

 - The Role of Observation, Documentation, & Assessment